-Hyvärinen and Oja [6].
+The entire field of ICA is founded on the assumption that all signals of real interest are not Gaussian-distributed [6].
 Briefly, their reasoning is grounded on two points:

-- 1. The central limit theorem states that the pdf of the sum of independent random variables (r.v.s) will approach Gaussian in the limit as more and more components are added, regardless of the pdfs of the individual components.
+1. The central limit theorem states that the pdf of the sum of independent random variables (r.v.s) will approach Gaussian in the limit as more and more components are added, regardless of the pdfs of the individual components.
 This implies that the sum of several r.v.s will be closer to Gaussian than any of the individual components.
-Thus, if the original independent components comprising the sum are sought, one must look for components with pdfs that are the least Gaussian. - 2.
-Entropy is the basic measure of uncertainty of information in information theory [6].
+Thus, if the original independent components comprising the sum are sought, one must look for components with pdfs that are the least Gaussian.

+2. Entropy is the basic measure of uncertainty of information in information theory [6].
 It is well known that a Gaussian r.v. has the highest entropy of all r.v.s with a given variance [6].
-Hence, a Gaussian r.v. is, in some sense, the least predictable of all r.v.s., which is why the Gaussian pdf is most often associated with noise.
+Hence, a Gaussian r.v. is, in some sense, the least predictable of all r.v.s..
 Interesting signals contain structure that makes them more predictable than Gaussian r.v.s.
 Hence, if an interesting signal is sought, one must once more look for a signal that is not Gaussian.